neich/nodi/README.md

 ### Create Your Own

 Sometimes you just don't have control over the object you want to wire or maybe you need to create the object and initialize before anything else is create or even registered.
-You can manually insert object into di-lite container and control the whole creation process this way.
+You can manually insert object into nodi container and control the whole creation process this way.

 ```js